Outgoing German Chancellor Angela Merkel receives farewell military honors at 'Grand Tattoo' | DW | 02.12.2021

 Multiple crises have shown the importance of international cooperation while tackling the challenges that face the world, she said.

+The chancellor added that the "last two years of the pandemic in particular" had shown, "how important trust in political leaders, science, and public discourse really is."

+Democracy, Merkel said, was also based on trust, "on solidarity, on listening to one another, and also on facts."

-"I would like to encourage you in the future to look at the world from other people's perspectives as well," Merkel said.
+"I would like to encourage you in the future to look at the world from other people's perspectives as well," she concluded.

 Merkel was the country's first East German chancellor and is also the first chancellor of post-war Germany to be seen off in Berlin.